AFTER SCHOOL PROGRAM – Rasha Alramahi and Meghan Thompson

 This committee is responsible for showing gratitude to the teachers and support staff at AES/APC.
 We have a few events throughout the school year to celebrate our teachers and staff and conclude the year with a week-long celebration during National Teacher Appreciation Week in May.

 KINDERGARTEN WELCOME COMMITTEE – Leah Abbott and Jessica Boyd

 This committee organizes and plans our Kindergarten Welcome Nights.
 Events include Kindergarten Round Up in March, Ice Cream Social and Scavenger Hunt, Movie Night and the Kindergarten Welcome Party.

 Time commitment is 3 to 4 hours 3-4 times a year.

 ART AND MUSIC - APC ONLY - Courtney Kuzma

-This committee assists Mrs. Croft (Art) and Ms. Martin (Music) in the Primary Center, in preparing for the Art and Music show in the Spring.
+This committee assists Mrs. Croft (Art) and Mr. Henry (Music) in the Primary Center, in preparing for the Art and Music show in the Spring.
 Volunteers are needed to assist Mrs. Croft with mounting artwork and displaying it in the halls for the Art Show.
 Volunteers will also be needed to help direct children during the Music Show.